joshughes/git-formula/README.md

 template-formula
 ================

-A saltstack formula that is empty.
+A SaltStack formula that is empty.
 It has dummy content to help with a quick start on a new formula.

 .. note::